Posted by OUTDOORICA on 26th Jun 2026

 Manual crank may make sense for buyers who want a simpler, lower-cost setup and do not move often.
 Hydraulic lift may be better for buyers who want easier setup, move locations more frequently, are building a larger unit, or want a more premium ownership experience.

-Yes, especially if you tow frequently on winter roads, store outside, want more corrosion resistance, plan to keep the unit long-term, or want stronger resale appeal.
-Availability may vary by model, build, and current Ice Castle options, so ask OUTDOORICA to verify what is available.
+A galvanized frame may be worth considering if you tow frequently on winter roads, store outside, want added corrosion resistance, plan to keep the unit long-term, or want stronger resale appeal.
+A standard non-galvanized frame may fit if you are managing budget, storing indoors, towing less often in salt and slush, or planning to trade sooner.

 A full bath can be a great choice if you plan to camp, travel with family, bring children, or use the unit like an RV.
 If you mainly fish and want to keep the unit simpler, lighter, and more open, you may decide a smaller bathroom setup or no full bath makes more sense.